 Bioactive Science

-Molecular pharmacology of the medicinal leech SGSry system
+Molecular pharmacology of the medicinal leech salivary system

-The medicinal leech SGSry gland secretion (SGS) contains over 434 identified protein sequences organized into functional groups targeting anticoagulation, anti-inflammation, antimicrobial defense, and tissue remodeling.
+The medicinal leech salivary gland secretion (SGS) contains over 440 identified protein sequences — expanded from the 434 reported by Liu et al. (2019) with novel compounds identified in 2025 including a new cysteine-rich anticoagulant (Manuvera et al., 2025), three novel antimicrobial peptides (Serebrennikova et al., 2025), and the antimicrobial peptide hirunipin-2 (2025).
+These are organized into functional groups targeting anticoagulation, anti-inflammation, antimicrobial defense, and tissue remodeling.
 This section presents the molecular science underlying hirudotherapy — biological mechanisms, not therapeutic claims.

 Educational Context